intento/intento-api/ai.text.transliterate.md

 # ai.text.transliterate

-Converts text in one language from one script to another script.
+Converts a text from one script to another script (e.g. katakana to latin)

 <!-- TOC depthFrom:2 -->